 • The Congregation adopts new statements of Mission and Vision.

-• In late spring 2010 AT&T quietly abandons its investigation of possible installation of a cell phone tower on MVUC grounds.
+• AT&T quietly abandons its investigation of possible installation of a cell phone tower on MVUC grounds.

 • The Communications Council is established in May as a new program of the Program Council, with Bill Clontz as chair.